SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis-opentelemetry.md

 * **`db.cluster.name`**.
 User configured.
 Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * **`db.system`**.
 Has fixed value of redis.
 * **`deployment.environment`**.
 User configured.
 This is the deployment environment where the Redis cluster resides.
-For example: dev, prod or qa.
+For example: dev, prod, or qa.
 * **`db.node.name`**.
 Has the value of host name of the machine which is being monitored.
 * **`sumo.datasource`**.
 Has fixed value of redis.